csmertx/csmertx.github.io/content/pad.md

 ---
-title: "No Ads.
+title: "🗒️ No Ads.
 No Tracking."
 weight: -20
 ---